botre/anki-decks/src/networking.md

 ## DNS: "A" record

-Points to an IPV4 address.
+Points a domain name to an IPV4 address.

 ## DNS: "AAAA" record

-Points to an IPV6 address.
+Points a domain name to an IPV6 address.

 ## DNS: "CNAME" record

+"Canonical Name" record.

-Points to another domain.
+Points a domain name to another domain.

 ## DNS: "NS" record